owlpharoah/ml-implementations/README.md

 # ml-implementations

-Implementing everything I see , hear or talk about
+> Implementing everything I see , hear or talk about

+Pack 1:
+  - Gradient Descent
+      - Vanilla